Understanding Executive Function: What It Is and Why It Matters

 Move to your execution space

-Sarah, a marketing manager who struggles with overwhelm, plans each evening for the next day by following the steps of this moderately complex aiming ritual.
+Sarah, a marketing manager who struggles mightily with overwhelm, plans each evening for the next day by following the steps of this moderately complex aiming ritual.
 "This five-minute approach gives me the structure I need without being too hard to follow," she explained.
-"I keep a simple checklist on my desk to guide me through these steps, which helps on days when my executive function is struggling."
+"I keep a simple checklist on my desk to help guide me through these steps so that I don't have to keep it all in my head."

 The Complete Ritual: Enhanced Support

-For those who benefit from more structure and detailed preparation, this fuller version provides comprehensive support for the planning process.
-This approach (15-20 minutes) works particularly well for those with significant executive function challenges who have the time and inclination for a more thorough process.
+If you're someone who benefits from more structure and detailed preparation, this fuller version of the Daily Aiming Ritual provides you with comprehensive support for the planning process.
+This approach (15-20 minutes) works particularly well for people who have significant executive function difficulties and who have the time and inclination to engage in a more thorough planning process.

 1. Create Your Planning Sanctuary

-Clear visual distractions from your field of view
+Clear all visual distractions from your field of view

 2. The Arrival Practice

-Notice sensations of contact with chair and floor
+Notice the sensations of your body making contact with the chair and with the floor

-Scan your body for tension, consciously relaxing key areas
+Scan your body for tension and consciously relax those areas which feel tight or stressed

 Notice and name your current emotional state